 logging events in the Event Log or Power Event Log,

 shall be those configured in ESME, SAPC and GSME prior to installation.

+In relation to Event / Alert Codes 0x8161 and 0x8162 and the notification of those events to other Devices to which the Device is connected by means of a Communication Link, the Device shall be configured prior to installation so as to not send such notifications unless:

+the Device is an ESME which includes an APC; or

+the Device is an SAPC which includes a User Interface and that User Interface provides access to User Interface Commands detailed in Table 16.4;

+in which cases:

+the Device shall be configured prior to installation so as to send such notifications; and

+when sending such notifications, the Device shall, in relation to any ZigBee Publish Event command used to send such a notification:

+populate the Event Data parameter with the value 0x02 || (Table 16.4 ‘User Interface Command Code’ corresponding to the Command invoked); and

+populate the Event ID parameter with either 0x8161 or 0x8162 to reflect the Outcome of that Command.

+For clarity, the requirement to populate the Event Data parameter applies only to ESME with APC and SAPC with a User Interface.
+Other Devices, if configured after installation to notify events Event / Alert Codes 0x8161 and 0x8162, would not be required to populate that field with the Table 16.4 value, and so that value may not be present.
+Alternatively, for these other Devices a value may be present but may not follow the requirements of this Section 16.4.

 Prior to installation, all such Event / Alert Codes shall be configured not to sound an Alarm.
 For clarity, Event / Alert Codes beginning 0x8F and any applying on Devices other than ESME / GSME / SAPC are not configurable and Table 16.2 specifies the fixed settings.
 Once installed, the configurations relating to sending Alerts, notifying other Devices, logging and sounding Alarms may be modified using the event and Alert configuration Use Cases.

 GSME shall reject any ZSE SetEventConfiguration command containing an Event ID in the Event Configuration Payload with 0x8F in the most significant octet, to ensure Critical Alerts are always configured on.
 For clarity, the ESME Alert Configuration Use Cases, which may also be supported by SAPC, do not allow for Alert Codes starting 0x8F.